When all else fails, and you wake up to a day like today, there’s always coffee.

 And it certainly helps that not only the beans but the milks and creams (both dairy and non), are organic.

 There are other beverages and organic, locally made baked yummy things (gluten free and gluten full), t-shirts, stickers, coffee mugs and other stuff to spend your money on.
+I just hope they start to look into sustainable coffee soon, as I am fully behind the use of a coffee roaster that produces less CO2 emissions.
+That would be the icing on the cake for the Cup.

 Avoid Mediocrity is the owner, Patrick Larkin’s long time motto for this establishment, and that’s what this little blink and you’ll miss it, Cafe continues to do.
 That and the fact that the coolest girls (and boys) in town work or have worked there, all play a part in making the Cup the hippest hangout around.